 The project was part of a workshop that taught the students how to tell stories using augmented reality, a technology that superimposes a computer-generated image on a user’s view of the real world.

-“The mixture of a physical setting and virtual imaging is particularly effective for simulating social encounters,” said David Tames, an assistant academic specialist at Northeastern who ran the workshop as part of a Dialogue of Civilizations program.
+“The mixture of a physical setting and virtual imaging is particularly effective for simulating social encounters,” said David Tames, an assistant teaching professor at Northeastern who ran the workshop as part of a Dialogue of Civilizations program.
 “It challenges you to imagine how things might be different or to make visible something that was before unseen.”

 After learning design and production techniques, students created apps for four local nonprofits using augmented reality.
 They partnered with Hoverlay, a Boston-based startup that helped them code the apps.